juliannetzer/wise2223_worldbuilding_unity/session3.md

 In the Taskbar go to: Assets -> Import Package -> Costum Package

 ## Merging
-Then you can open both scenes and drag & drop the objects that you need to your new scene:
+Then you can open both scenes (drag & drop the scene in hierarchy window of the opened scene) and drag & drop the objects that you need to your new scene:
 ![](images/merge.gif)